Katiebird Bakes

 Emerge with crackly, spicy, softest-ever molasses cookies, highly reminiscent of gingerbread.
 Congratulate self.

-The other great thing about these cookies?
-They stay fresh and soft for a super long time.
-Like 5 days long.
-Just keep them well wrapped (I keep them in a small tupperware container) so they aren’t exposed to a lot of air, and these little bundles of joy will stay soft for-EVER.
+• Room temperature: keep them well wrapped (I keep them in a small tupperware container) so they aren’t exposed to a lot of air, and these little bundles of joy will stay soft for-EVER…aka 5+ days.

 I’m thinking these would be the perfect homemade Christmas cookie gifts in little bags or jars, if you’re into that sort of thing.
 I know I wouldn’t mind receiving one.